roxgib/anki-contanki/README.md

 I have been testing using a DualShock 4, which can be readily purchased secondhand at a reasonable price and otherwise makes a good choice, although cheaper options will probably work just as well.

 ## Issues
 Please report all issues on the GitHub issue tracker.
-Reports about bugs on Windows or when using and Xbox controller are particularly welcome as I have been testing almost exclusively on Mac using a DualShock 4 up to now.
+Reports about bugs on Windows or when using an Xbox controller are particularly welcome as I have been testing almost exclusively on Mac using a DualShock 4 up to now.

 ### Known issues
+ - Sometimes a manifest error is encountered while installing
  - Add-on doesn't function in the profile window
  - Clicking in the title bar or outside of Anki doesn't work
  - Clicking the deck gear menu or the reviewer options menu prevents any actions from firing, until it's closed and they fire all at once